PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-06 11:19:35
+Last updated: 2024-04-06 11:20:08
-Random Quote: Speak into the mic, bitch. - Jesse Pinkman
+Random Quote: Tommy: "I'll have some men watch her house 'til the danger passes."
+Polly: "'Til the danger passes.
+That'll be the bloody day." - Polly Gray